A topic from the subject of Biochemistry in Chemistry.

 • Light Absorption: Chlorophyll molecules in plant cells absorb sunlight, exciting electrons.

-• Electron Transfer: Excited electrons pass through an electron transport chain, generating energy and producing ATP.
+• Electron Transfer: Excited electrons pass through an electron transport chain, generating energy and producing ATP (adenosine triphosphate).

 • Oxygen Production: As electrons travel through the chain, water molecules are split, releasing oxygen as a byproduct.

-• Carbon Fixation: ATP and electrons fuel the reduction of carbon dioxide to glucose.
+• Carbon Fixation: ATP and NADPH (nicotinamide adenine dinucleotide phosphate) fuel the reduction of carbon dioxide to glucose in the Calvin cycle.

 Overall Equation